tjmahr/dissertation/docs/22-aim2-methods.md

 To prepare the data for modeling, I downsampled the data into 50-ms (3-frame) bins.
 I modeled looks from 300 to 1,500 ms after noun onset.
-Lastly, I aggregated looks by child, study, condition, initial fixation location, and time, and I created orthogonal polynomials to use as time features for the model.
+Lastly, I aggregated looks by child, year, condition, initial fixation location, and time, and I created orthogonal polynomials to use as time features for the model.
 Figure \@ref(fig:aim2-real-word-spaghetti), Figure \@ref(fig:aim2-nonword-spaghetti), and